 The damage to sexual organs from previous sexually transmitted diseases can seriously impact fertility.
 Untreated chlamydia and gonorrhoea can adversely affect the fertility of both men and women.
 Pelvic Inflammatory Disease or PID is a particularly serious condition and can permanently damage the uterus and the fallopian tubes.

 4. Some Sexual Positions Are Better Than Others for Conceiving

 Since it is very difficult to gather data on sexual positions and their relation to conception, it is a matter that is left to comfort and individual preference.

-A woman’s orgasm during ejaculative sex, is according to many experts, a very good thing, With the rhythmic contractions of the vaginal muscles, the uterus assists the sperm’s journey to the egg.
+A woman’s orgasm during sex is, according to many experts, a very good thing.
+With the rhythmic contractions of the vaginal muscles, the uterus assists the sperm’s journey to the egg.
 It also increases the blood supply and hormone secretion in that area to increase the chances of a successful conception.

-The prime reproductive age of humans has been found to be the 20s to the 30s.
-There is a fall in fertility after the age of 35 and a sharp fall after that.
-After this, the chances of a healthy unassisted pregnancy without complications such as miscarriage and genetic abnormalities are quite low in the 40s.
+The prime reproductive age of humans has been found to be the ages between the 20s and the 30s.
+There will be a slight fall in fertility levels after the age of 35 and a sharp fall after that.
+After this, that is, any time during the age of 40 and above, the chances of a healthy unassisted pregnancy without complications, such as a miscarriage and genetic abnormalities, are quite low.
 This is true for both men and women.